By Erin Huffstetler | 06/12/2020 | 11 Comments

 This post may contain affiliate links.
 View our disclosure.

-We landscaped our backyard eight years ago, and there are some things we didn’t get right the first time.
+We landscaped our backyard nine years ago, and there are some things we didn’t get right the first time.

 Like these “dwarf” apricot trees that were supposed to top out at eight feet …

 but grew to be 30 feet tall (and counting), while never producing a single apricot.

 I’m not sure if the nursery miss-tagged some trees, or if we made the rookie mistake of planting the graft line below the soil, thereby causing the trees to revert back to standard-size stock.
 That part is a mystery.
 But one thing I do know: these overgrown apricots were a gardening fail.

 In addition to being ugly; their limbs kept growing in front of the garage door and getting onto the garage roof.
 And in recent years, they had completely changed the lighting in our garden and kitchen.